UNLEASH INNOVATION THROUGH

 Innovation power using Design Thinking

-Several predictions are aligned with these findings.
-Among others are:
+Some predictions aligned with these findings:

 – John Chambers, former Cisco CIO, currently offering capital and advice to start-ups, predicted 2/3 of today’s companies will not long exist in 20’s of the 3rd millennium.

 -CNBC took ride on this wave and predicted S&P 500 companies will disappear in 10 years.

 The responsible for this mass extinction is the ‘butterfly effect of Digital Disruption’ and the only vaccine is Effective Innovation.
 How are you preparing you shot?

 Boost your teams creativity, customer centricity and Innovation power using Design Thinking – an approach that promotes greater customer intimacy, questions assumptions, reformulates problems and enables the creation of innovative solutions;

 Align your organization’s culture, innovation goals & strategy and your management practices to become catalyzers of value-added innovation.

 Market & Customers destroyed "Traditional"